Skip to content

 Does Organization for Recovery accept Medicaid?

 Yes.
 According to SAMHSA data, Organization for Recovery accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific NJ Medicaid plan.
 Call (908) 769-4700 to verify your benefits.

 What level of care does Organization for Recovery offer?